pjtunstall/mad/docs/optional-extras.md

 - FIX/IMPROVE
   - There's often a jump where the character profile picture changes when the eyelids are still open.
-  - Sometimes there is a pause on initiating movement or changing direction before it takes effect.
+  - Sometimes there's a pause on initiating movement or changing direction before it takes effect.
 Lag due to waiting for signal from socket?
 But test this in case that's not the reason.
 Could try a rollback technique: show player's own sprite moving immediately and correct when signal comes from server if need be, e.g. if another player or a bomb blocked their way (if they don't have the bomb-pass powerup).
-  - Possibly already fixed now that disconnections during countdown are handled better.
-I haven't managed to recreate it, but I'll leave the details here just in case.
-Server crashed once when a player in Safari pressed CTR+SHIFT+R to view simplified page, without styles, during countdown.
+  - A bug I saw once, but haven't managed to replicate after many attempts, possibly already fixed now that disconnections during countdown are handled better.
+But I'll leave the details here just in case.
+Server crashed when a player in Safari pressed CTR+SHIFT+R to view simplified page, without styles, during countdown.
 Apparently this led to them being undefined even though the normal disconnection logic had not gone ahead.
-I've tried a few times and haven't managed to replicate it.
-It triggered the classic lightning-conductor-of-errors, `isDead(player)`: `return grid[player?.position?.y][player?.position?.x].type === "fire";` (accusing arrow points to 2nd instance of player in the line), "TypeError: Cannot read properties of undefined (reading 'undefined')".
+It triggered that classic lightning-conductor-of-errors, `isDead(player)`: `return grid[player?.position?.y][player?.position?.x].type === "fire";` (accusing arrow points to 2nd instance of player in the line), "TypeError: Cannot read properties of undefined (reading 'undefined')".
 Since then I've added some protections and logging in case of future issues.
   - I didn't anticipate that if you drop a full-fire by collecting another powerup after planting the full-fire bomb and before it goes off, you can collect it again, allowing you to re-use it.
 It might be nice to leave it in as a fun quirk that can be learnt and exploited.
 Or it might be a good exercise to fix just it.
 - SECURITY
-  - Neater "play again" logic, rather then current, crude solution, which is to force a page reload.
+  - Implement neater "play again" logic, rather then current, crude solution, which is to force a page reload.
-  - Reconnection logic (e.g. 3 attempts then consider gone: update player.id to new id using index from client to link them; better yet, use a cookie.
+  - Implement some decent reconnection logic (e.g. 3 attempts then consider gone: update player.id to new id using index from client to link them; better yet, use a cookie.
 Test how well connections last, using a mobile hotspot.)
 - COUNTDOWN
   - Move control to server.
   - Throttle ready/pause button.